| In the last quarter of 1997, I taught object-oriented

 members and leaves the intrepid programmer free to implement as

+he or she sees fit.
 In my experience, however, this design approach is best accomplished

 using a sequence diagram in UML (see "How the UML Models Fit